Gunpoint (film)

 Gunpoint is a 1966 American Western film directed by Earl Bellamy and starring Audie Murphy.
 It was Murphy's final film for Universal Pictures.

 Plot

-In a small town in 1880s Colorado, a gang of outlaws led by Drago (Morgan Woodward) rob a train and kidnap a saloon singer, Uvalde (Joan Staley).
-Determined to chase them down, the sheriff, Chad Lucas (Audie Murphy), forms a posse which includes Uvalde's fiancé, Nate Harlan (Warren Stevens), Mark Emerson, Nicos, and Lucas's deputy Cap (Denver Pyle) – who is secretly in league with the outlaws.
+In a small town in 1880s Colorado, a gang of outlaws led by Drago rob a train and kidnap a saloon singer, Uvalde.
+Determined to chase them down, the sheriff, Chad Lucas, forms a posse which includes Uvalde's fiancé, Nate Harlan, Mark Emerson, Nicos, and Lucas's deputy Cap – who is secretly in league with the outlaws.
 During the chase Nate realises that Chad and Uvalde used to be lovers.
 The posse battles Indians, horse thieves and conflicts among themselves before discovering Uvalde; eventually the sheriff's pursuit is successful.